THIS POST MAY CONTAIN COMPENSATED LINKS. FIND MORE INFO IN MY DISCLAIMER.

 Franco and Sebastian both told me how strong the van was and how well it drove, so for the first time I could drive with confidence and not worry about the noises.

-• The Argentinians and Chileans have the craziest eating habits!
+- The Argentinians and Chileans have the craziest eating habits!
 They only eat dinner at 10pm or 11pm!
 As a Westerner, I’m used to eating at around 7pm, so can’t possibly wait that late.
 In order to tide them over from lunch until this incredibly late dinner, they have afternoon coffee and cake and trust me when I tell you that the slices they serve are absolutely ginormous!

-• You can tell a South American a mile away, as they will generally have a mate cup and thermos flask in hand.
+- You can tell a South American a mile away, as they will generally have a mate cup and thermos flask in hand.
 I’m positive they drink the mate to stay awake as they can’t possibly sleep enough, what with these late dinners and early mornings.

-• ATM fees are extortionate!
+- ATM fees are extortionate!
 For a withdrawal of 5000 pesos, the ATM fee is 680 pesos!

 What most foreigners do is pay themselves via Western Union.
 It’s really simple.
 Go to the Western Union website and send money to a WU office in the town where you are.
 I should clarify.
 It is really simple if you are from anywhere except South Africa, as there is no option to send money from South Africa to Argentina on the website!!!
 Aaarrghh!

-• Most travellers use credit cards that reimburse them for foreign ATM transactions.
+Our solution has been to ask them to add 5000 pesos to our credit card when paying for petrol and then they give us the 5000 pesos back in cash.
+We have been lucky to get this to work at about 4 out of every 10 petrol stations. - Most travellers use credit cards that reimburse them for foreign ATM transactions.
 Examples of these cards are Revolut card, N16 card, Charles Shwaub card and Monero card.
 I have tried every which way to acquire one of these cards, but as South African Citizen with money in SA Rands, this has sadly proved impossible.
 Withdrawing cash is always a costly exercise, so we tend to aim for card accepting places wherever we can.

-• During the drought in Cape Town, we got used to 3 second showers and campervan life is quite similar.
+- During the drought in Cape Town, we got used to 3 second showers and campervan life is quite similar.
 We never know when we will find the next tap with potable water to fill up the tank, so water needs to be used sparingly.
 The water pump uses solar power, so we try not to overuse that in order to keep the lights on at night.
 This means that washing our hair is a luxury reserved only for when we find proper showers.
 Searching for the next shower is always a high priority on our list and that’s why we love the petrol stations.
 Cheap, clean and generally awesome showers.
 And there’s nothing quite like queuing with the truckers for your early morning cleansing – lol!

 WHERE WE STAYED